assaabloy-ppi/salt-channel/files/spec-salt-channel-v2-draft1.md

 After A2, the session is finished.

+Overview of a typical Salt Channel session:

+    CLIENT                                                 SERVER

+    ProtocolIndicator
+    ClientEncKey
+    [ServerSigKey]               ---M1----->

+                                 <--M2------         ServerEncKey

+                                                     ServerSigKey
+                                 <--E(M3)---           Signature1

+    ClientSigKey
+    Signature2                   ---E(M4)--->

+    AppMessage                   <--E(App)-->          AppMessage

+            Figure 1: Salt Channel messages.
+"E()" is used to indicate that a message is authenticated and encrypted.

 Message details
 ===============

 This section describes how a message is represented as an array of bytes.
-The size of the messages are known by the layer above.
+The size of a message is known by the layer above.
 The term *message* is used for a whole byte array message and *packet* is used to refer to a byte array -- either a full message or a part of a message.

-Messages are presented below with fields of specified byte size.
+Packets are presented below with fields of specified sizes.
-If the size number has a "b" suffix, the size is in bits, otherwise it the byte size.
+If the size number has a "b" suffix, the size is in bits, otherwise it is the byte size.

-Bit order: the "first" bit (Bit 0) of a byte is the least-significant bit.
 Byte order: little-endian byte order is used.
 The first byte is the least significant one.
+Bit order: the "first" bit (Bit 0) of a byte is the least-significant bit.

 Unless otherwise stated explicitely, bits are set to 0.